cmbaldwin/solidus_furikomi/README.md

 [![Build Status](https://travis-ci.org/welaika/solidus_bank_transfer.svg?branch=master)](https://travis-ci.org/welaika/solidus_bank_transfer)

-This extensions add a Bank Transfer payment method.
+This extensions adds a Japanese Bank Transfer payment method.

-You can define bank name, IBAN number and holder name in the backend.
-This data will be shown to the user in the checkout process.
+You can define bank details in Japanese in the backend.
+This data will be shown to the user in the checkout process, and sent in a confirmation email.

 Installation
 ------------